Lilllllllian/Computer-Vision/README.md

 ***

 ## File Description
 - data_and_test: Contains CIFAR-10 dataset.
-You can also download the dataset from [here](https://www.cs.toronto.edu/~kriz/cifar-100-python.tar.gz) , also contains the .ipynb file you need for training and testing.
+You can also download the dataset from [here](https://www.cs.toronto.edu/~kriz/cifar-100-python.tar.gz) , also contains the .ipynb file you need for training and testing and the result and report.
 - model: Contains the best model parameters and itself.
 - vis: Contains the visualization of the training process and some other figures.
 - src: Contains the source code.